norbert-s/TicTacToeMinimaxAi/README.md

 -------------------------------------------------------------------

-Going to refactor this and create separate classes for separate concerns
+Refactored it to be more in line with SOLID - and created separate classes for separate concerns